josephluck/resourceful/README.md

 | param  | object | query | A query object typically containing a single key value pair to match an item's unique ID
 | return | Promise.<object> | The deleted item

-Deletes an existing item (by query) and returns a promise resolving with that deleted item on success.
+Deletes an existing entry (by query) and returns a promise resolving with that deleted entry on success.

 ### .flushCacheStore()